-Clients staying at Khula’s Cottage will have a dedicated ranger on hand should they require any assistance.
-Visitors will leave their vehicles at HESC and a ranger will escort them to the cottage.
+Clients staying at Khula’s Cottage will have the option at an additional fee of a dedicated ranger on hand should they require any assistance.

 As a self-catered unit, guests determine their own meal times and preferences.
 The outdoor boma is THE spot for a magnificent meal underneath the stars – nothing quite tops a traditional South African braai (barbeque).

 For those who are not inclined to bring their own food, à la carte breakfasts and lunches are served daily at The Deli, based within HESC.
 Click on the tile below to view the menu.